sofiyochkova/Music-Analyzer/README.md

 # TODO
-The project is unfortunately still not finished but I would like to implement more functionality in the near future:
+The project is unfortunately still not finished but I would like to implement more functionalities in the near future:
 1. Write tests
 2. Spotify listening data support
 3. Find a way to avoid and handle Spotify rate limits